Itnotf/shared-ev-charging-frontend/README.md

 ## Global Styles

 - **uni.scss**: Defines primary colors, secondary colors, fonts, spacing, border radius, shadows and other variables and mixins, pages and components can use directly, unified style, easy theme switching.
+- **Style Tokenization**: All hardcoded styles have been converted to use SCSS variables from `uni.scss`, ensuring consistent theming and easy maintenance.
+Components and pages use `@import '@/uni.scss'` and replace hex colors with predefined tokens.

 ---